archethic-foundation/archethic-docs/docs/learn/p2p/self-repair.md

 title: Self Repair
 ---

-ARCHEthic Blockchain is using a self-repair mechanism to be able to sync/re-sync missing transactions to be able to restore the state of a node.
+Archethic Blockchain is using a self-repair mechanism to be able to sync/re-sync missing transactions to be able to restore the state of a node.

-Because ARCHEthic is using a multidimensional sharding, a node needs to execute a self-repair on multiple occasions, to ensure data availability and security:
+Because Archethic is using a multidimensional sharding, a node needs to execute a self-repair on multiple occasions, to ensure data availability and security:

 - When the node bootstrap
 - When a node goes offline